CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

 \subsection{Matching Algorithm}

 Most prior studies imposed tight constraints: only one or all individuals carry sensors, matching is finalized within a predefined period, etc. However, these assumptions are detached from real-world operations.
 We develop a new matching algorithm based on insights from on-site experiments and observations.
-The algorithm supports arbitrary numbers and durations of data as long as they are longer than the input length of the correspondence estimation model.
+This algorithm supports arbitrary numbers and durations of data.